akshay7chauhan/my-website/README.md

 changes on example branch

-update readme branch update

-local changes
+update on master before rebase